Programming-Everywhere/Introduction-to-Java/Xiaolong/Chapter-9/Checkpoint/checkPoints.md

 - 9.2 How do you define a class?
 Class is a blueprint.
 - 9.3 How do you declare an object’s reference variable?
+ClassName variableName;

-- 9.4 How do you create an object?
+- 9.4 How do you create an object? the new operator is used to create an object from the constructor.
+Instantiation